 Now that you know some of the reasons why tennis courts are built north-south, you might be wondering how to pick the best spot for your own court.
 If you live in an area with a lot of sun and strong winds, orienting your court north-south is a no-brainer.
 But what if you don’t have these conditions?
 In that case, you’ll need to consider other factors such as the size of your property and the layout of your yard.
 Once you’ve taken all of these things into account, you should be able to pick the perfect spot for your north-south facing tennis court!

 Do you have any questions about this blog post or about tennis courts in general?
-Reach out to us about tennis court construction.
+Contact us about tennis court construction.